 - Epstein-Barr virus

 If you have been diagnosed with SJS/TEN due to an overprescription or misdosing of medication, you may have a case against the prescribing authority.
-Contact the Stevens-Johnson Syndrome attorneys at GoldenbergLaw today for a free consultation.
+Contact the Stevens-Johnson syndrome lawyers at GoldenbergLaw today for a free consultation.

 Why Choose GoldenbergLaw?

-Our team of Stevens-Johnson Syndrome lawyers has the experience and expertise needed to bring a complex medical malpractice claim.
+Our team of Minneapolis Stevens-Johnson syndrome lawyers has the experience and expertise needed to bring a complex medical malpractice claim.
 We have over 30 years of experience holding negligent medical providers accountable.
 Contact us today for a free consultation.
 Leave the sleepless nights to us.